Third-party Dietary Supplement Certification Program Comparison

 Key Elements of Third-Party Certification for Banned Substances

 When considering third-party dietary supplement certification for banned substances in sport like drugs on the WADA Prohibited List or other potential drug contaminants, it is important to evaluate the key elements to understand the protection offered.
 Differences in lot testing frequency, testing menu, reporting levels and process, and transparency in program details and database listings can lead to significant variances in the underlying security provided.
 We explain what to look for in third-party certification for banned substances in sport in the comparison chart and discussion below, which reviews BSCG vs NSF vs Informed Sport / Informed Choice.
 A pdf of the chart is available through the following link: Comparison Chart – Third Party Banned Substances Certification Programs

 Key Elements of Third-Party Certification for Banned Substances – A Comparison Chart

 What is Important to Consider in Banned Substance Certification?

 A third-party dietary supplement certification program should include certain key elements.
 First, at its core, a certification program should require ongoing batch testing for banned substances in sport and/or other drugs.
 In general, the more drugs included in the testing menu the broader the protection offered.
-The best way to evaluate a testing menu is to determine it’s relevance by looking at the percentage of World Anti-Doping Agency (WADA) adverse analytical findings, or positive drug tests, covered by the menu over the last decade.
+A great way to evaluate a testing menu is to determine it’s relevance by looking at the percentage of World Anti-Doping Agency (WADA) adverse analytical findings, or positive drug tests, covered by the menu from 2007-2019.
 Testing should be performed in ISO 17025 accredited laboratories using methods that are included in the ISO scope of accreditation and have been validated for testing dietary supplements or other related products.